maylands-rotary/rotary/Constitution.md

 A person who possesses the qualifications in article 5, section 2 of the RI constitution may be elected as an active club member.

 ### Section 4 - Satellite Club Members.
-Members of a satellite club of this club shall also be members of this club until the satellite club is admitted to RI membership as a Rotary club.
+Members of a satellite club of this club shall also be members of a club until the satellite club is admitted to RI membership as a Rotary club.

 ### Section 5 - Prohibited Dual Memberships.
 No member shall simultaneously

 a.
-Belong to this and another club other than a satellite of this club, or
+Belong to this and another club other than a satellite of a club, or

 b.
 Be an honorary member in this club.